armory3d/armory_docs/getting_started/setup.md

 ### Linux

-- To see error messages, start Blender from console.
+- To see error messages, start Blender from terminal using './blender'.

 ### macOS